Eurovision Young Musicians 1986

-The Eurovision Young Musicians 1986 was the third edition of the Eurovision Young Musicians, held at the Koncerthuset, in Copenhagen, Denmark on 27 May 1986.
-Organised by the European Broadcasting Union (EBU) and host broadcaster Danmarks Radio (DR), musicians from five countries participated in the televised final.
-Despite the contest being held in Copenhagen, host country Denmark failed to qualify for the final alongside Germany, Austria, Israel, Belgium, Norway, Ireland, Sweden, Netherlands and Italy.
+Eurovision Young Musicians 1986 was the 3rd edition of Eurovision Young Musicians.
+It consisted of two semi-finals on 22 and 23 May and a final on 27 May 1986, held at the Koncerthuset, in Copenhagen, Denmark, and presented by Anette Faaborg.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster Danmarks Radio (DR).
+The Danish Radio Symphony Orchestra conducted by Hans Graf accompanied all competing performers.

+Musicians representing fifteen countries took part in the competition, with five of them participating in the televised final.
 The participant artists could not be older than 19 by the time of the contest.
-The finalists were all accompanied by the Danish Radio Symphony Orchestra under the leadership of Hans Graf.
+Belgium, Ireland, Israel, Italy, and Yugoslavia made their début.
+Denmark and Sweden also made their first appearance on stage this year, having been jointly represented by Norway in 1982 and by Finland in 1984.

-France's Sandrine Lazarides won the contest, with Switzerland and Finland placing second and third respectively.
+The winner was pianist Sandrine Lazarides representing France, with pianist Marian Rosenfeld representing Switzerland placing second, and cellist Jan-Erik Gustafsson representing Finland placing third.

 Location

 Koncerthuset, Copenhagen.
-Venue of the Eurovision Young Musicians 1986.
+Venue of Eurovision Young Musicians 1986.

-The Koncerthuset at Radiohuset in Copenhagen, Denmark, was the host venue for the 1986 edition of the Eurovision Young Musicians.
+The Koncerthuset at Radiohuset in Copenhagen, Denmark, was the host venue for the 1986 edition of Eurovision Young Musicians.

 Radiohuset (literally "Radio House") is the former headquarters of national Danish broadcaster DR, located on Rosenørns Allé in Frederiksberg, Copenhagen.
 The building complex was inaugurated in 1945 to a Functionalist design by Vilhelm Lauritzen and later expanded in 1958 and 1972.
 Vacated by DR when DR Byen was inaugurated in 2006, the buildings now house the Royal Danish Academy of Music as well as the Museum of Music.
 The complex also contains a 1,200-seat concert hall, Koncerthuset.